 Be Realistic

 It’s good to be ambitious, but your mission statement should be realistic.
-If the mission statement sets a purpose and goals that are clearly unobtainable, employees will take it less seriously.
-Also, it can even discourage employees by reminding them of how far they are falling short.
+If the mission statement sets a purpose and goals that are clearly unobtainable, it won’t be taken seriously.

 Be Unique